 I’m super excited to share this post with you today.
 Gardening can be very expensive- just ask me how I know.
 But, when I initially started making a list, I couldn’t believe how easy it was to come up with a bunch of Budget Friendly Gardening Tips.
-Then, I did a few surveys and came up with even more money saving gardening tips.
-Lots of these I already practice, but when I retire I’ll definitely have to do more.
+It is totally possible to have a beautiful landscape or flower beds on a budget.

-Most of the ideas in this post are with flower gardening in mind, but many of the ideas you can apply to vegetable gardening as well.
+Most of the ideas in this post are with flower gardening in mind, but many of the ideas you can apply to your vegetable garden as well.

 This post contains affiliate links.
 If you click on

 one of the links and make a purchase,

 I may receive a small commission at no additional cost to you.

 See full disclosure here.

 Don’t just breeze by this one thinking you can’t do it!
 These are some very practical and easy things you can do to help save money in your gardening budget.
 Plus, many of these things can be done outside of the growing season.